JerryYanTY/CS5008-Summer_2024/hw05-main/hw05-main/hw05-exercises.md

 ## Qn2 ##

 - Stacks should be used when we want the items to be in a specific LIFO order.
+An example of implementing a stack is the "undo" or "go back" functionality that we often use in a word-processing application or a web browser.
+The last action/website is stored at the top of the stack to be retrieved first.